onera/Fast/FastS/doc2/source/FastS.rst

 ------------------------------------------------

-.. py:function:: FastS.createStressNodes(t, BC= BCTypes)
+.. py:function:: FastS.PyTree.createStressNodes(t, BC= BCTypes)

     Create a tree, used by FastS._computeStress, to compute and store numerical fluxes, Gradient and Cp  on a list of boundary conditions.
     Return a new tree in teff.